Warlingham: Local government

-Surrey County Council, headquartered in Kingston, elects one councillor for the Warlingham division every four years.
+Surrey County Council, headquartered in Reigate, elects one councillor for the Warlingham division every four years.
 Conservative Becky Rush was elected in a by-election in 2019.

 Warlingham has five representatives across two wards on Tandridge District Council, headquartered in Oxted:

 Warlingham has a civil parish council comprising two wards.
 Warlingham East ward elects six councillors, with Warlingham West ward electing five every four years.
 The parish council clerk is Gina Caunt.

 Amenities

 Warlingham is centred on a triangular, tree-lined village green that contains a war memorial.
 Shops nearby include supermarkets, a pharmacy, a hardware store, a newsagent, two hair salons, two local firms of estate agents and a local solicitors.
 Also situated on the green are a village hall, a few small rustic cottages, a gift shop, and several dress shops and restaurants.
 To the south of The Green is School Common, an open recreational area with a notable wildlife pond known as Willeypit or Willey's Pit pond, and some Alms Houses.

+A short walk from the green is the community library, which is open most days of the week, and also provides laminating, photocopying, printing and scanning services.

 Warlingham formerly had a total of four pubs of varying character and locations (including the old coaching Inn, the 'White Lion').
 This unusual concentration of pubs in Warlingham was due to the neighbouring villages of Sanderstead, Woldingham and Farleigh not having any pubs of their own.
 In recent years the Leather Bottle has been converted to a Spanish restaurant and Tapas bar and as of 2022 has changed again to a Turkish restaurant and takeaway.
-The Hare & Hounds has become a spaghetti restaurant, leaving the afore-mentioned White Lion and The Horseshoe.
+The Hare & Hounds has become a spaghetti restaurant, leaving the aforementioned White Lion and The Horseshoe.

 Warlingham has a large Sainsbury's supermarket, built on the site of the former London Transport bus garage known as Chelsham (garage code: CM).